Frequently Asked Questions

 Take a look at the Tips & Tricks page for how to make a good Ph.D. dance video.

-Why do I have to put my video on Vimeo instead of YouTube?
+Why do I have to put my video on YouTube?

 You can actually put your video wherever you want.
 It’s your Ph.D. dance, after all.
-But to officially enter the “Dance Your Ph.D.” contest, you have to upload it to www.vimeo.com.
-Vimeo is a sponsor of the ISF Film Festival, which is where the “Dance Your Ph.D.” screening and award ceremony was in 2010.
-That’s the main reason.
+But to officially enter the “Dance Your Ph.D.” contest, you have to upload it to www.youtube.com.
+Up until 2015 we used Vimeo.com as the video hosting platform.
+Vimeo was a sponsor of the ISF Film Festival, which is where the “Dance Your Ph.D.” screening and award ceremony took place in 2010.
+That was the main reason.
 But it’s mostly arbitrary.

 I totally just danced my Ph.D.!
 Now how do I enter the contest?